About the UNH Graduate School

 Amanda Fontaine serves as the Senior Information Support Assistant for the Graduate School.
 She handles the processing of all incoming Graduate School applications, and also provides support for other admissions-related requests, including changes of degree and readmission.
 In addition, Amanda manages the Graduate School’s social media outlets and assists with the maintenance of the Graduate School’s website.

-Dovev Levine serves as the Academic Counselor and Admissions Officer for the UNH Graduate School.
-His areas of responsibility include coordinating the admissions process, marketing for the Graduate School, recruitment, and a variety of student-related items.
+Dovev Levine serves as the Assistant Dean for the UNH Graduate School.
+His areas of responsibility include coordinating the admissions process, marketing for the Graduate School, recruitment, dealing with petitions, and a variety of student-related items.

 Danielle Peterson and Beth Cilley are Academic/Student Services Assistants focusing on graduate admissions.
 They oversee the status of prospective graduate student applications and process incoming documents.
 They serve as the primary contact for applicants and departments and manage email and phone communications.
 They provide pre-admissions support, review admissions decisions, and update admissions policies and procedures.

 Graduate School: Manchester Offices

 Jennifer Cooke is the Academic Student Services Assistant for the Graduate School in the Manchester Office.
 She serves as the primary contact for the Manchester Program’s email and phone communications.
 She schedules tours, information sessions, and provides support for program and admission related inquiries.
 Additionally, Jennifer serves as the site-contact for Professional Development and Training workshops offered in Manchester throughout the year.

 Donna Laferriere is the Administrative Assistant for the Education Program and provides evening office coverage for the Graduate office at Manchester.
 Among her many duties, she is most known for assisting education students and cooperating teachers with their exploring teaching and student internship paperwork.